IrisShaders/glsl-transformer/README.md

 Of course all of this wouldn't be possible without ANTLR4 and its contributors, in particular Terence Parr, the creator of ANTLR and author of the ANTLR book.
 Thanks!

+This project includes parts of Apache Commons Collections in its respective package.
+Not all source files have been included since only those related to `Trie` are needed.
+Apache Commons Collections is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Support

 If something breaks, please make an issue report with the details so I can fix the issue and add a test case.
-For more direct support, you can also ask in the `glsl-transformer` thread in the [Iris discord server](https://discord.gg/jQJnav2jPu).
+For more direct support, you can also ask in the `#glsl-transformer` channel in the [Iris discord server](https://discord.gg/jQJnav2jPu).
 I'm also interested in hearing from anyone using this library in their projects!

 # Usage